henrikmelin/h3ppy/README.md

 # Make our h3ppy object :-)
 h3p = h3ppy.h3p()

-# Set the wavelength and data, and use the spectral resulution to input the
+# Set the wavelength and data, and use the spectral resolution to input the
 # expected line width
 h3p.set(wavelength = wave, data = spectrum, R = 1300)